cosmos72/gomacro/README.md

 ## gomacro - interactive Go interpreter with macros

-gomacro is a fairly complete Go interpreter, implemented in pure Go, built on top of the go/ast and reflect packages.
+gomacro is a fairly complete Go interpreter, implemented in pure Go.
+It offers both an interactive REPL and a scripting mode, and does not require a Go toolchain at runtime (except in one very specific case: import of a non-standard package).

+It has very few dependencies: go/ast, go/types, reflect and, for goroutines support, golang.org/x/sync/syncmap.

 Gomacro can be used as:
 * a standalone executable with interactive Go REPL:
-  just run `gomacro` from your command line or, better, `rlwrap gomacro` (rlwrap is a wrapper that adds history and line editing to terminal-based programs - available on many platforms) Available options:
+  just run `gomacro` from your command line or, better, `rlwrap gomacro` (rlwrap is a wrapper that adds history and line editing to terminal-based programs - available on many platforms)
+  Available options:
     ```
     -c,   --collect          collect declarations and statements, to print them later